‘I matter’03 Oct 2021, Posted by Monthly Blog in

 Go somewhere private.
 Try saying ‘I matter’ out loud to yourself right now.
 ‘I matter’.
 Try it a few times.
 Loudly.
 Now try it quietly.
 What about when you try ‘I matter in my organisation’.
 Or ‘I matter to my manager’.
 Try out a variety of versions.

 How does it feel?
 What comes up for you?
+What do you notice in your body?
 When/where does it feel true?
 And where does it feel untrue?
 What’s that telling you?

 What do you need more of/less of in your life to increase the feelings that you matter here?